cfabiolongo/IMMAGENE/README.md

 * Download the dataset from this [link](https://dl.acm.org/doi/suppl/10.1145/3581754.3584176/suppl_file/dataset.zip)
 * Set the proper variables in the file [create_img_descr.py](create_img_descr.py)
-* Run create_img_descr.py and build the images dataset descriptions in excel (output_excel).
+* Run the above create_img_descr.py and build the images dataset descriptions in excel (output_excel).

 ### Vect DB building

 ---------------
 * Set the proper variables in the file [create_vect_db.py](create_vect_db.py).
-* Run create_vect_db.py to build the sqlite3 vectorial database.
+* Run the above create_vect_db.py to build the sqlite3 vectorial database.
 * Run [inferece_vect_db.py](inferece_vect_db.py) to test the Vect DB with a text.